Slaedr/CEuler1d/README.md

 Running
 -------
 Make sure to run the executable from within the runs/ directory, as the locations of the cross-sectional area file etc are specified relative to this.
+A control file must be provided as an argument.
+Control files for the unsteady Sod shock tube case and the steady nozzle case are provided in the cases/ directory, having .control extension.

 Visualization
 -------------